thouartthat/iamthatiam/content/iamthatiam.org/read/Value Based Exchange MVP.md

 - Ability to browse a list of goods or services another is providing
 - Ability to propose an exchange between you and another agent
 - Ability to send and receive textual messages
+- Ability to create new agents
+- Ability to create new schemas (machine -> human readable translation layers)
 - Directory
 	- Ability to create a directory of people
 	- Ability to add your agent to a directory